uoft-cs-robotics/robot_system_tools/calibration/README.md

     Large reprojection error(bad pose estimates) usually occur for the following reasons.
     - when the calibration tag is far away from the camera
     - if the calibration tag's normal vector is not parallel to the z-axis of the camera frame i.e the tag is not frontal facing to the camera
-        - this affects greater with the calibration tag farther from the camera.
+        - this affects higher with the calibration tag farther away from the camera.
 For more info refer [here](https://www.semanticscholar.org/paper/Analysis-of-Tracking-Accuracy-for-Single-Camera-Pentenrieder/70c5d9b33a978ff2d03eeaa627afaf4f6f609a1f)

 - ### Robot Poses
     Robot motion causes vibrations to the calibration tag- in the eye-to-hand case.
-Make sure data is collected only vibrations have dampened.
+Make sure data is collected only when vibrations have subsided.
     The calibration algorithm works on the assumption that the calibration target is rigidly attached to the scene/robot depending on eye-in-hand/eye-to-hand case.
-Make sure the attachments are rigid.
+Make sure the calibration tag is fixed rigidly and